 On Jan.
 23, 2020 the City of Ann Arbor safely completed 2020 deer management activities after sharpshooters lethally removed 109 deer from designated parks and nature areas, University of Michigan and Concordia properties and city-selected private parcels with owner consent.
 All culling operations were completed safely.

 On Nov.
-18, City Council approved a resolution to contract with White Buffalo, Inc. for sharpshooting management services for the City of Ann Arbor's 2020 deer management activities, which is the fifth year of the program.
-Due to limits placed on the research permit by the Michigan Department of Natural Resources (MDNR), sterilization will not be part of the 2020 program.
+18, City Council approved a resolution to contract with White Buffalo, Inc. for sharpshooting management services for the City of Ann Arbor's 2020 deer management activities, which was the fifth year of the program.
+Due to limits placed on the research permit by the Michigan Department of Natural Resources (MDNR), sterilization was not part of the 2020 program.

-The city's contractor, White Buffalo, will work under a Michigan Department of Natural Resources (MDNR) amended special research permit, which allows White Buffalo sharpshooters to lethally remove up to 150 deer in designated City of Ann Arbor parks, nature areas and city-selected private parcels.
-The approved lethal cull aims to address the impact of deer browsing.
+The city's contractor, White Buffalo, worked under a Michigan Department of Natural Resources (MDNR) amended special research permit, which allowed White Buffalo sharpshooters to lethally remove up to 150 deer in designated City of Ann Arbor parks, nature areas and city-selected private parcels.
+The approved lethal cull aimed to address the impact of deer browsing.

-The permit allows lethal activities from Jan.
-2 through Jan.26 on private property and public land.
-The below parks will be closed every day (including weekends) for all purposes Jan.2–Jan.
-26 from 3 p.m. to midnight.
+The permit allowed lethal activities from Jan.
+2 through Jan.
+26 on private property and public land.
+The below parks were closed every day (including weekends) for all purposes Jan.2–Jan.
+22 from 3 p.m. to midnight.